BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 To add a field to a repository, we can simply add it to the repository's fields method.
 Typically, fields may be created using their static `new` or `make` method.

-The first argument is always the attribute name, and usually matches the database `column`.
+The first argument is always the attribute name and usually matches the database `column`.

 ```php